kahnpoint/chippy/readme.md

 <img src="images/screenshots/chippy2.png" alt="Image description" width="300" height="300">

 Chippy supports image generation with DALL-E 2.
-This feature is disabled by default, as it can quickly become expensive on large servers
+This feature is disabled by default, as it can quickly become expensive on large servers.

 <img src="images/screenshots/chippy3.png" alt="Image description" width="270" height="300">

 ### Advanced Usage
- * Your first message can start with “you are” to set the context
+ * Your first message can start with “you are” to set the context.
    * This just exposes the "system" tag in the API, but doesn't seem to work very well.

 ### Setup